phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-qemu.md

   </details>

-Now, with docker installed you can run Phoenix-RTOS using the following command:
+Now, with docker installed you can run Feniks-RTOS using the following command:

 ```console
 ./docker-devel.sh scripts/armv7a9-zynq7000-qemu.sh
 ```

-As a result, you should see `psh` (Phoenix-RTOS shell).
+As a result, you should see `psh` (Feniks-RTOS shell).

 - Note: It may take a while.